King-Ali12/System-Apps-Delete/README.md

 # 🚀 System Apps Uninstaller for Android (Termux)
+This is a Termux script to:

+🔍 Search apps by name

+🗑 Uninstall system/user apps

+📝 Save the uninstalled package names

+♻ Restore those apps later using the saved list

 A simple yet powerful Bash script that helps you **search**, **select**, and **uninstall system apps** directly from Termux with root access.